An Asperger Syndrome childhood: timid body, conceited mind

-I clearly remember that particular voyage of discovery.
+I vividly remember that particular voyage of discovery.
 I had an accurate concept of halves and quarters.
-I knew that to multiply a number by 1½ was to add to it half of itself: after all, 1½ cakes is a cake plus half a cake.
+I knew that to multiply a quantity by 1½ was to add to it half of itself: after all, 1½ cakes is a cake plus half a cake.
 I had mentally constructed a few cases with whole‐number multiplicands; for example 1½ × 5 is 5 + 2½ which is 7½.
-I wondered if I could compute 1½ × 1½ in the same kind of way, and I came up with this mental picture:
+I wondered if I could find a sensible meaning for 1½ × 1½ in the same kind of way, and I came up with this mental model:

 = ½ + ¼

 Collecting the bits gave 2¼.
 I was entirely confident of the mechanics of what I had done, and what I was asking Dad to confirm was its legitimacy.
 I was of course pleased to have got the right answer, but the greater part of my delight lay in the reassurance that fractions behave in the way I thought they ought to.
-My major insight that day was that mathematical truth could be discovered by just thinking: it did not need to be taught, or learned from the world.
+My major insight that day was that mathematical truth could be discovered by just thinking: it didn’t need to be taught, or learned from the world.
 That 1½ × 1½ = 2¼ not only was: it had to be.
 In language that was of course not available to me at that age, mathematical truths are necessary, not contingent.
-I also gained a feeling of power, as I realised I had discovered a source of knowledge that was independent of my parents.
+I also gained a feeling of power, as it dawned on me that I had discovered a source of knowledge that was independent of my parents.
 I lay awake half the night revelling in my discovery.